RickStrahl/VirtualFoxFest2022-FoxProDotnet/Documents/Markdown/FoxProDotnet.md

 ### IntelliSense
 The most obvious tool is IntelliSense which you end up using no matter what tool you use to edit .NET code short of Notepad.
 Any editor that has basic C# support likely has some support for IntelliSense that provides deep type discovery as you access functionality.

 IntelliSense triggers on typing a `.` in the editor, both in VS Code and Visual Studio.
-Additionaly code hints and behaviors are accessible via `alt-.`.
+Additionally code hints and behaviors are accessible via `alt-.`.

 Here's plain IntelliSense in VS Code: